jamulussoftware/jamuluswebsite/_posts/2020-11-24-Multiple-Audio-Interfaces.md

 ### Linux

-On Linux, it is possible to route additional devices to Jack by using alsa_in.
+On Linux, it is possible to route additional devices to JACK by using alsa_in.

 **Requirements:**